mlflow/mlflow-website/website/blog/2024-06-26-llm-as-judge/index.md

 ### GenAI Metrics

-As an alternative we can use MLflow built in metrics for genai using the same examples.
+Alternatively, we can leverage MLflow's built-in metrics for generative AI, using the same examples.

-MLflow offers a few [built-in metrics](https://mlflow.org/docs/latest/python_api/mlflow.metrics.html?highlight=genai%20answer#generative-ai-metrics) which uses LLM as the judge.
-Despite the difference under the hood, the usage is the same - put these metrics in the extra_metrics argument in mlflow.evaluate().
+MLflow provides several [built-in metrics](https://mlflow.org/docs/latest/python_api/mlflow.metrics.html?highlight=genai%20answer#generative-ai-metrics) that use an LLM as a judge.
+Despite differences in implementation, these metrics are used in the same way.
+Simply include them in the `extra_metrics` argument of the [`mlflow.evaluate()`](https://mlflow.org/docs/latest/python_api/mlflow.html#mlflow.evaluate) function.

-Let's use MLflow's built-in [faithfulness metric](https://mlflow.org/docs/latest/python_api/mlflow.metrics.html?highlight=genai%20answer#mlflow.metrics.genai.faithfulness).
+In this case, we will use MLflow’s built-in [faithfulness metric](https://mlflow.org/docs/latest/python_api/mlflow.metrics.html?highlight=genai%20answer#mlflow.metrics.genai.faithfulness).

 ```python